Boiling: Critical heat flux

 Critical heat flux (CHF) describes the thermal limit of a phenomenon where a phase change occurs during heating (such as bubbles forming on a metal surface used to heat water), which suddenly decreases the efficiency of heat transfer, thus causing localised overheating of the heating surface.
 As the boiling surface is heated above a critical temperature, a film of vapour forms on the surface.
 Since this vapour film is much less capable of carrying heat away from the surface, the temperature rises very rapidly beyond this point into the transition boiling regime.
 The point at which this occurs is dependent on the characteristics of boiling fluid and the heating surface in question.

 Transition

 Transition boiling may be defined as the unstable boiling, which occurs at surface temperatures between the maximum attainable in nucleate and the minimum attainable in film boiling.

 The formation of bubbles in a heated liquid is a complex physical process which often involves cavitation and acoustic effects, such as the broad-spectrum hiss one hears in a kettle not yet heated to the point where bubbles boil to the surface.

 Film

-If a surface heating the liquid is significantly hotter than the liquid then film boiling will occur, where a thin layer of vapour, which has low thermal conductivity, insulates the surface.
+If a surface heating the liquid is significantly hotter than the liquid then film boiling will occur.
+A thin layer of vapour, which has low thermal conductivity, insulates the surface of the liquid.
 This condition of a vapour film insulating the surface from the liquid characterises film boiling.